dyne/tomb/README.md

 situations by a number of activists in endangered zones.
-It has been reviewed by forensics analysts and it can be considered to be safe for military grade use, where the integrity of informations stored depend from the user's behaviour and the strenght of a standard AES256 CBC-ESSIV encryption algorithm.
+It has been reviewed by forensics analysts and it can be considered to be safe for military grade use, where the integrity of informations stored depend from the user's behaviour and the strenght of a standard AES-256 (XTS plain) encryption algorithm.

-** How can you help
+# How can you help

 Donations are always welcome, see https://dyne.org/donate